Keto Basics

 When you eat very few carbs, your liver makes ketones, which your body and brain can use for energy 1.

-No, it’s not a fad.
-The keto diet was first used over 100 years ago to treat epilepsy and is now being studied for weight loss, type 2 diabetes, and more 2.
+No, it's not a fad.
+The keto diet has been used since the 1920s (over 100 years ago) to treat epilepsy, and it's now studied for weight loss, type 2 diabetes, and other conditions 2.

 What You'll Learn Here